What is the Local Emergency Planning Committee (LEPC)?

 Community Right to Know Act Title III of the Superfund Amendments and Reauthorization Act ("SARA Title III") is also known as the Emergency Planning and Community Right-to-Know Act (EPCRA).
 This act has four main components: Emergency Planning, Emergency Release Notification, Hazardous Chemical Inventory (Tier Two Report), and Toxic Chemical Release Inventory (TRI).

-The Kalamazoo County Local Emergency Planning Committee meets quarterly, the first Wednesday at 3:00pm on the following months: March, June, September, December
+The Kalamazoo County Local Emergency Planning Committee meets quarterly, March, June, September, December on the first Wednesday of those months, at 3:30pm.